 Quizzes are given to quickly assess the students’ understanding of class instruction.
 Most quizzes will be announced, but I reserve the right to give unannounced quizzes.

 Tests will be given at the end of each unit.
-They will be announced at least one week in advance.

 The following percentages will be used to calculate quarter grades: